grafana/plugin-tools/docusaurus/docs/tutorials/convert-a-frontend-datasource-to-backend.md

 }
 ```

-To request the resource in the frontend, you can use the methods exposed in the base class `DataSourceWithBackend` (e.g. `getResource` or `postResource`):
+To request the resource in the frontend, you can use the methods exposed in the base class `DataSourceWithBackend` (for example, `getResource` or `postResource`):

 ```typescript title="src/DataSource.ts"
 export class DataSource extends DataSourceWithBackend<MyQuery, MyDataSourceOptions> {